qooxdoo/qooxdoo/documentation/manual/source/pages/development/parts_using.rst

-* when packages become **too small**; sometimes packages derived with the basic procedure turn out to be too small, and the benefit of loading no unnecessary classes is outweight by the fact that you have to make an additional net request to retrieve them.
+* when packages become **too small**; sometimes packages derived with the basic procedure turn out to be too small, and the benefit of loading no unnecessary classes is outweigh by the fact that you have to make an additional net request to retrieve them.

 * when you know the **order** in which parts are loaded during run time in